Overview

 Voting client securities

-Evelyn Partners will be notified of any action (which requires voting by the security holder) by the relevant Custodian.
+Evelyn Partners will be notified of any action (which requires voting by the security holder) by the relevant

-Evelyn Partners will exercise any vote on your behalf and will always seek to vote in a manner that we determine to be in your
+If Evelyn Partners exercise any vote on your behalf, we will always seek to vote in a manner that we determine

-best interests.
+to be in your best interests.
 We maintain written records of the proxy vote on each occasion a proxy is voted.

-Information on Evelyn Partners’ Proxy Voting Policy and how the Firm has voted a particular client proxy is available upon request.
+Information on Evelyn Partners’ Proxy Voting Policy, including details of how the Firm has voted on a particular

-Where any material conflict is identified, the matter will be referred to the CCO for input on how best to proceed
+is identified, the matter will be referred to the CCO for input on how best to proceed

 18.